1.2. THE BASICS – WHAT UE4 CAN (AND CAN’T) DO:

 Recent developments add landscape tile streaming and tiled data import.
 This capability is still in its infancy, so initially we’ll focus on creating a real world landscape using single tile source data.

-Pixel dimensions are not pre-defined by UE4, but there are practical rendering limits caused by its single floating point precision (see above).
-We’re going for a high resolution terrain, so we’ll define our pixel size as 1m/pixel, giving us an overall terrain size of 8.129km by 8.129km.
+Pixel dimensions are not restricted by UE4, but there are practical rendering limits caused by its single floating point precision (see above).
+We’re going for a high resolution terrain, so we’ll define our pixel size as 1m/pixel and we’ll create a landscape approximately 3.2km by 2.6km.
+(With TerraForm, you can create rectangular as well as square landscapes in UE4.)